Mcilhaggis/accessible-3d-scene-viewer-react/README.md

 ## Features
 - Import data (images and controls) from json files
-- Custom built collapsable menu - keyboard navigation
+- Custom built collapsable menu for clickable and tabbable key board interaction

 ---